Murals vs Graffiti - Understanding Two Forms of Wall Art

 Intent and Purpose - Commissioned Art vs Spontaneous Expression

 Graffiti serves writers first.
 The message, style, and placement—these reflect individual expression or crew identity rather than space enhancement.
 Sure, skilled graffiti can beautify accidentally, but that's not typically the primary goal.
+The differences in artistic intent become unmistakable once you examine what each creator hopes to achieve.

 Artistic Process - Planning vs Improvisation